liu-mengyang/rust-mmdeploy/README.md

 In order to successfully build this repo, you are supposed to install some pre-packages.

-The following guidance is tested on x86 device on Ubuntu OS.
+The following guidance is tested on Ubuntu OS on x86 device.

 **Step 1.** Install Clang required by `Bindgen`.